 The Ultimate Guide to LSAT Scores

 When you’re calculating your LSAT score and overall percentile, you won’t be calculating just one number.
 “LSAT score” is an ambiguous term that can refer to several scoring types: your raw score, your scaled score, or even your percentile rank.
 Each score is calculated differently from the others.
-Each has a different meaning, so the type of score you calculate varies depending on what you’re trying to measure and what year you try to do so.
-For this reason, understanding the differences between the LSAT scores is crucial.

 Studying for the LSAT?
 Check out our list of the best LSAT prep books